Skip to main content

 Billing CityThe city for the billing address.

-Billing CountryThe country for the billing address (two-letter ISO country code).
+Billing CountryThe two-letter ISO country code for the billing address.

 Billing Postal CodeThe postal code for the billing address.